iamjazzar/rosetta/README.md

 1. To get a HashSet of the supported locales: `ls.getLocales()`.
 2. To set the supported locales using a `HashSet<String>` instead of `HashSet<Locale>`:
 `ls.setSupportedStringLocales(supportedLocales)`.
+3. To return to your launch locale (helpful when you have non-localized views): `ls.switchToLaunch(SomeActivity.this)`
-3. To use your own `DialogFragment` with your custom design:
+4. To use your own `DialogFragment` with your custom design:
 	1. Extend `LanguagesListDialogFragment` and override `onCreateDialog`!
 For example:
 	```JAVA
 	public class ChangeLanguageDialogFragment extends LanguagesListDialogFragment	{